Choutuve-Inc/7552-Chotuve-AndroidApp/README.md

 # 7552-Chotuve-AndroidApp
 Choutuve, like YouTube, but without quality (Android Client)

+# Preamble

+This repository contains the code for the Android Application.
+The repository itself won't work unless it's connected to an App Server connected to both a Media and Authentication server.
+Find those repositories on [Chotuve's github](https://github.com/Choutuve-Inc)

 # Setup del Ambiente

 Para hacer correr la aplicación correctamente se necesita: